selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - Methods that are already present in standard JavaScript, such as `R.toLower`, `R.length`.

+- `R.compose` doesn't have the best possible TypeScript support.

 ## The goals of Rambda are

-- Build a library that can be useful for TypeScript developers in the context of `R.piped` chain.
+- Build a library that can be useful for TypeScript developers in the context of `R.pipe` chain.

 - Methods that are simply to remember only by its name.
 Complex logic shouldn't be part of utility library, but part of your codebase.